joergschwarzwaelder/hhc2023/Objective-7/README.md

 `simplecopy`looks promising as this does usually not exist on Linux systems.

-Invoking this binary with some test arguments show interesting error messages:
+Invoking this binary with some test arguments show interesting error messages and reveals the :
 ```
 elf@745490537a8a:~$ simplecopy "; ls -l /root" b
 cp: missing file operand